National liberalism: Czech Republic

 In Austria-Hungary the Young Czech Party, emerged in 1874 after a split from the Old Czech Party, was a national-liberal force.
 During Czechoslovakia's era (1918–1992), a few parties were described as national-liberal: Czechoslovak National Democracy, the National Labour Party and, after 1989, the Czech National Social Party.

 Today, the conservative Civic Democratic Party (ODS) in the Czech Republic has been described as a national-liberal party.
 The ODS is a member of the Alliance of Conservatives and Reformists in Europe, as Slovakia's Freedom and Solidarity, and the International Democrat Union.

 Denmark

 In Denmark, from the 1830s the core concept of national liberalism was that the nation and the state should have the same extent.
 National liberals supported the union the Kingdom of Denmark and the Duchy of Schleswig under a common constitutional framework.
 On the economy, the state should not interfere with trade and the national-liberal economic vision was transposed in the 1857 Law on Freedom of Business, which abolished the last remnants of the feudal monopolies which had previously formed the framework for the craft of the cities.
 Danish national liberals supported Scandinavism and thus Scandinavian unity.

+Egypt

+In 1919 the Wafd Party was founded by Egyptian nationalist leader Saad Zaghloul.
+The Wafd Party led the 1919 Egyptian revolution against British colonial rule in Egypt, resulting in the Unilateral Declaration of Egyptian Independence and the founding of the Kingdom of Egypt, as well as writing of the Egyptian Constitution of 1923, which created a bicameral, parliamentary democratic, constitutional monarchy.
+The Wafd Party was dissolved by Gamal Abdel Nasser's Free Officers movement after the 1952 Egyptian revolution.

+The New Wafd Party, A.K.A. the Egyptian Wafd Party was founded in 1978 by Fouad Serageddin after Anwar Sadat increased political liberalization in Egypt.
+They sought to form an opposition bloc with the Egyptian Muslim Brotherhood in the 1984 general election, but only won 15%.
+The Egyptian Wafd Party was active in the 2011 Egyptian revolution.
+They have been represented in the Egyptian Senate and Egyptian House of Representatives since the 2011-12 elections.